Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Conclusions

+In Fig.~\ref{fig:M_histogram}, we show the mass function of the clusters in two different snapshots of the IllustrisTNG simulation.
+We also show the relation of different observable properties of clusters to their mass in Fig.~\ref{fig:MassProxy}.

-In Fig.~\ref{fig:M_Y}, we showed the performance of \YT\ as a mass proxy.
-In Fig.~\ref{fig:MassProxy}, we compare the performance of two other mass proxies (see Section~\ref{sec:ClusterData} for their definitions).
+In Fig.~\ref{fig:M_Y} of the main text, we showed the performance of \YT\ as a mass proxy.
+Fig.~\ref{fig:MassProxy} shows the comparison of other mass proxies.
 We see that the cluster richness has a much larger scatter than \YT, which makes the cluster mass estimation relatively less accurate.
 One additional issue in using cluster richness from galaxy photometric observations is that, because of the presence of background galaxies, it is not possible to state with absolute confidence that any given galaxy belongs to a given cluster. $M_\mathrm{gas}$, on the other hand, also has a low scatter similar to \YT.
 However, the deviation from a power law relation is much larger than \YT, and the break from power law occurs at a higher halo mass.